nickesc/tempChecker/README.md

 `tempChecker` was born out of a curiosity about the temperature in my room.
 It always seems to be different than the rest of the house, and I wanted to see whether or not I was just imagining it.

-So, I set up a small hardware project to track it using a Feather microcontroller running CircuitPython.
+I set up a small hardware project to track it using a Feather microcontroller running CircuitPython.
+It takes temperature, pressure and humidity readings every few minutes and logs them to Adafruit IO.

 ### Requirements:
 - 1x [Adafruit ESP32-S2 Feather - 4 MB Flash + 2 MB PSRAM](https://www.adafruit.com/product/5000)